 8. The Christmas Market on the Island of Utö

 For those who want to visit the archipelago of Stockholm in December there is a great way of doing it by visiting the Christmas market on the island of Utö.
-In 2019 it is held on Dec 7-8 and 14-15.
-To get to Utö, which belongs to the municipality of Haninge, you have to take the suburban T35 to Västerhaninge.
-From there get on the bus 846 to Arsta havsbad and from there the ferry (paid separately) to Gruvbryggan whose schedules are synchronized with those of public transport.
+This year it is held on Dec 3-4 and 10-11.
+To get to Utö, which belongs to the municipality of Haninge, you have to take the suburban train T35 to Västerhaninge.
+From there get on the bus 846 to Arsta havsbad and from there get on board the ferry (paid separately) to Gruvbryggan whose schedules are synchronized with those of the public transport.

 9. The Christmas Market at Taxinge Castle

 This market is not located in Stockholm but about 60 km to the west in Taxinge Castle.
 This market competes every year with the Christmas market at Liseberg in Gothenburg to see which is the largest market in Sweden because Taxinge has more than 130 stalls with traditional food and crafts.
-In 2019 the market is held from November 14 to 17 and from November 21 to 24.
-Admission tickets cost 90 SEK (8.40 € / $9.25 / £7.45).
+This year the market is held from November 11 to 13 and from November 17 to 20.
+Admission tickets cost 90 SEK (8.40 € / $8.40 / £7.45).

 If you will be renting a car for your trip to Sweden, Taxinge Christmas market can be an interesting place to visit.